Architecture and Design

-The $136 million building’s striking design is by award-winning French architect Manuelle Gautrand, in partnership with Australian architecture firms Lacoste + Stevenson and DesignInc, and constructed by Australian group Built.
+The project led by City of Parramatta, drew on the design expertise of award-winning French Architect Manuelle Gautrand in partnership with Australian architecture firms Lacoste + Stevenson and DesignInc, along with heritage specialists TKD Architects and Australian construction group Built.